ervikrant06/ervikrant06.github.io/_posts/2018-07-18-Integrate-existing-ceph-with-kubernetes.md

 storageclass "fast-rbd" created
 ~~~

-- Create PVC and refer the storageclass which we created earlier.
+- Create PVC referring the storageclass which we created earlier.
 In ceph volume of 8GB is created.

 ~~~
 $ cat ceph-pvc.yml